 Patch-based collaboration and information sharing

 “Residents know the area around their homes.
-They speak to each other, which builds a stronger community bond and this creates pride in where you live.”
+They speak to each other, which builds a stronger community bond, and this creates pride in where you live.”

-Find out more about how to get involved in your local area.
+Learn more about how to get involved in your local area.

 Transparency and accountability